Michael Redd: National team career

 Redd frequently played for Team USA at the junior level and played in the 2007 FIBA Americas tournament, a qualifying tournament for the 2008 Summer Olympics.
 He averaged over 15 points throughout the competition.
 During the team's game against Puerto Rico, Redd set the qualifying record for most 3-pointers made in one game.
 He also set the record of most three-pointers made in the whole tournament (28) surpassing Penny Hardaway who had the previous record of 22.
 Redd participated in the 2008 Olympics as the team went unbeaten on the way to winning back the gold medal after defeating 2006 FIBA World Championship winners Spain and living up to their "Redeem Team" moniker after missing out on gold in the 2004 Summer Olympics.

 Personal life

 Redd, a devout Christian, bought a church building for his father's ministry as the first purchase after signing his contract worth $91 million over six years.
 The church was newly named Philadelphia Deliverance Church of Christ built in his hometown of Columbus.

 Redd, via NCT Ventures, invested in Azoti, an Ohio startup that connects producers and buyers of food.

 Redd lives in New Albany, Ohio.

+Redd has a son born on June 10, 2007 named Michael Redd II who pursued a career in the aviation industry rather than basketball.